Bibekbb/Orchix/README.md

 ---

 <p align="center">
-  <strong>Star ⭐ the repo if Orchestr8 simplifies your infrastructure</strong>
+  <strong>Star ⭐ the repo if Orchix simplifies your infrastructure</strong>
 </p>